AnandK-2024/AnandK-2024/README.md

+# Hi 👋, I'm Anand

-### "Secure Coding - Unleashing the Power of Blockchain Technology with Anand Kumar"
+### **Secure Coding - Unleashing the Power of Blockchain Technology with Anand Kumar**

 # 💫 About Me:

-Anand Kumar is a blockchain developer who is deeply knowledgeable in the most cutting-edge protocols, such as Bitcoin/Ethereum, DAO, Defi, ZK Snark, EVM(Ethereum virtual machine) and Solidity.
+Anand Kumar is a blockchain developer who is deeply knowledgeable in the most cutting-edge protocols, such as Bitcoin/Ethereum, DAO, Defi, ZK Snark, EIP, ERC, EVM(Ethereum virtual machine) and Solidity.
 He is passionate about blockchain technologies.
 Anand is a fierce supporter of security-first development because he wants to make sure that smart contract security is of the utmost importance.
 Anand is a highly sought-after resource in the blockchain community due to their dedication to secure coding.
 They constantly push the limits of what is possible with distributed ledger technologies, making them a true innovator.

 ## 🌐 Socials: